Bhuvilol/College_Assignments/Sem4/TLS/README.md

 openssl version
 ```
 ## How to Run
-Install dependencies (Tkinter is usually included with Python):
+> TO install dependencies (Tkinter is usually included with Python):

 ```bash
 pip install tk